Poliomyelitis (Polio) in Children

 - The virus often spreads through contact with infected feces (stool).
 It can be spread when an infected child coughs or sneezes infected droplets into the air.

-- A child is more at risk for polio if he or she is in an area where polio is still active.
+- A child is more at risk for polio if they are in an area where polio is still active.
 Polio is still a problem in developing countries that have widespread poverty and less access to the polio vaccine.

 - There is no medicine to cure the virus.
 Treatment is done to help aid a child’s comfort and recovery from the virus.